 Table 2 that majority 59.60 per cent of the respondents were not married while (40.40 %) were married.
-Majority (61.60 %) of the tribal youth belonged to farming households,18.00 per cent and 4.40 per cent belonged to trading and civil services households respectively, while 16.00 per cent belonged to family with occupation in wage labour.
-It is evident that more than 50 per cent of tribal youth belonged to farming family.
-There were 4.80 per cent illiterate respondents however, 2.40 per cent respondents were functionally literate, 8.00 per cent and 28.00 per cent of the respondents were primary and middle school passed respectively, 25.60 per cent respondents educated up-to high school, 22.00 per cent respondents educated up-to higher secondary and only 9.20 per cent respondents educated up-to graduate level and above.
-It is instructive to note that about 86.00 per cent of tribal youth in the study area were educated up to higher secondary while the approximately 10.00 per cent respondents educated at graduate and above.
+Majority (61.60 %) of the tribal youth belonged to farming households, 18.00 per cent ar Comment [L3]:

+4.40 per cent belonged to trading and civil services households respectively, while 16.00 per ce Comment [L4]: It is not necessary to repeat belonged to family with occupation in wage labour.
+It is evident that more than 50 per cent of trib youth belonged to farming family.
+There were 4.80 per cent illiterate respondents however, 2.40 p most significant finding cent respondents were functionally literate, 8.00 per cent and 28.00 per cent of the respondents were primary and middle school passed respectively, 25.60 per cent respondents educated up-to high school, 22.00 per cent respondents educated up-to higher secondary and only 9.20 per cent respondents educated up-to graduate level and above.
+It is instructive to note that about 86.00 per cent of tribal youth in the study area were educated up to higher secondary while the approximately

 Majority (63.00 %) of the respondents had medium size family members, followed by 32.80 per cent who had small family size while 4.40 per cent had large family size.
 More than half of the tribal youth in the study area had medium size family.
-Similar finding reported by Umunnaakwe (2015)
+Similar finding reported by Umunnaakwe (2015)13